mailpile/kettlingar/README.md

 TODO:

 - Write automated tests
-- Use type hinting for fun and profit
 - Improve and document how we do logging
 - Improve and document varz and internal stats
 - Document the `public_raw_` and `raw_` magic prefixes
 - Document error handling / exception propogation
 - Add websocket support
+- Use types and annotations to bring more clarity to return values

 If you think you can help with any of those, feel free to ping me!